Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \begin{myquote} ``My kids' accounts are linked to my email, so they have to go through us to buy an app.
 I can also see any kind of activity.
 Everything comes to me via email.
 So I still have a little bit of insight." \end{myquote}

-In some cases, participants made sure to be present when their children tried to create accounts, in case of providing excessive information for platforms.
+In some cases, participants made sure to be present when their children tried to create accounts in case they provided excessive information for platforms.
 As P10 noted, ``\textit{I'm concerned about the phone number and other family information going out.
 That's why I keep my kids away from creating accounts on their own without having us know.}''

 Hence, sharing accounts or creating ones under parents' supervision was a proactive strategy for parents to not only manage children's app access but also their information flows in the VR ecosystem.